cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/Improving web security for content management systems like WordPress.md

 ### Zero Trust

 [Zero Trust](https://www.cloudflare.com/plans/zero-trust-services/) Web Applications is the best way to limit access to your admin panel.
 You can restrict access based on user instead of device, and it allows for very granular control.
-Setup of a Self-hosted web application is very easy, for more information see the [Self-hosted applications](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) section of the Zero Trust developer documentation.
+Setup of a Self-hosted web application is very easy, for more information refer to the [Self-hosted applications](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) section of the Zero Trust developer documentation.

 After configuring a web application, users will be required to authenticate in some way before they can access the restricted content.
 The default method is through email multifactor authentication: